harryli0088/CS137-DNN-Project-StyleGAN2-Diamond/Experiments.md

 ### `gemstones_angled-square.zip`

 This file contains the gemstones_angled-raw images after running them through  `scraping/pad_and_resize.py`.
 The images are padded (if necessary) to be square and 256x256.

+# Closed Form Factorization

+## Latent Space Interpolation Videos

+This folder contains all of the output videos generated from the 027000 diamond model and 036000 gemstones model using `Kaggle/Closed_Form_Factoriztion_Kaggle.ipynb`.